 Acorns from Pin Oaks are small, being 1/2″ diameter or less.
 That cuts down on the mess of acorns that will drop in late Summer and early Fall.
 Lawn mowers will go right over the tops of these tiny acorns, but still allow the wildlife to enjoy them.

-Other native trees such as the Black Walnut and Sweet Gum tree also provide shade and food for wildlife.
+Other native trees such as the White Oak, Black Walnut and Sweet Gum tree also provide shade and food for wildlife.
 However, these trees can make quite a mess in the Fall when their nuts & seed balls start dropping onto lawns and sidewalks.

 Pin Oaks are very fast growing trees, growing 2 feet or more per year.
 In optimum conditions a Pin Oak can add more than 24″ of height per year, rivaling most other landscaping trees (even the dreaded and invasive flowering pear trees).